lihaiya/FreeAICC/README.md

 ![image](https://github.com/user-attachments/assets/478dc431-8f05-4333-8d8a-4f61c9ff8749)

 # 😄Let me express our values ​​again: We firmly believe that only when software is used can it bring value to users and allow itself to iterate!!!

+The sample code is the backend code of the web customer service.
+The original frontend is outdated and is still being updated.

+As the FreeAICC is too powerful, the team is very worried that the product will be used for illegal purposes.
+Therefore, if you need the source code, please contact us separately by email, describing your usage scenario, the nature of your enterprise, etc.